moderndatacompany/dataos.info/docs/learn_new/understand_data_products/index.md

 **Addressable**

 A Data Product is assigned a unique identifier, making it easily referencable and accessible within a data ecosystem.
-This ensures that users can reliably access and work with the data product without ambiguity.
+This ensures that users can reliably access and work with the Data Product without ambiguity.

 **Understandable**